WICG/background-sync/explainer.md

 # Background synchronization explained

-This is a specification that brings both one-off and periodic synchronization to the web, in the form of [Service Workers](https://github.com/slightlyoff/ServiceWorker) events.
+This is a specification that brings both one-off and periodic synchronization to the web, in the form of [service workers](https://github.com/slightlyoff/ServiceWorker) events.

 ## One-off synchronization